Marie Ogrinc - Shot During Home Breakin

 12016 Lake Shore Boulevard

 Tragedy struck the Ogrinc family on January 12, 1972.
 Robbers forced their way into their 12016 Lake Shore Boulevard home, posing as Cleveland Press circulation salesmen.
-After being told to leave the house, one of the robbers shot Marie, who was five months pregnant.
+After being told to leave the house, one of the robbers shot Marie, five months pregnant.
 She survived, but the baby never had a chance.
 Two males, ages 20 and 16, were later arrested.

 Marie Ogrinc was a member of one of the most prominent families in Cleveland’s Slovenian-American social and cultural circles.
 Her father was Frank L. Grdina, manager of Grdina & Sons Funeral Home that primarily served the Yugoslav immigrant community.